Vinyl is back – Or is it?

 As I walk through the town of Ipswich Town.
 I entered the town’s only major music store that is HMW.

-They are normally more dedicated to Dvd movies, film and music posters, and other types of media bits and pieces.
-Now within the same store, you can see entire sections devoted towards the provision of music albums.
+They are normally more dedicated to DVD movies, film and music posters, and other types of media bits and pieces.
+Now within the same store, you can see entire sections devoted to the provision of music albums.

-Taking a closer look at the pricing of these albums.
+Take a closer look at the pricing of these albums.
 I noticed that they are priced a little more expensive than normal.
-You could be paying up to £20 pounds (English pounds) for one of the albums mentioned above.
+You could be paying up to 30 pounds (English pounds) for one of the albums mentioned above.

 However, the question is this.
-Why this return back to vinyl music purchases?
+Why does this return to vinyl music purchases?

 They want to touch the packaging and look at the artwork of the album.